 In analyzing gratitude and the conditions under which it is called for, philosophers have generally tried to account for all the cases in which we find it natural to use gratitude terms (“grateful”, “thankful”, etc.).
 We use such terms in a broad range of circumstances: it sounds natural to say, for instance, “I am grateful that it did not rain on my wedding day;” “grateful someone happened to walk by as I was being mugged;” “grateful to someone for trying unsuccessfully to help me;” “grateful for someone’s well-wishes.”
 The breadth of circumstances in which we invoke gratitude terms would suggest that gratitude, generally, is the response a person should have to something good—that is, to benefit or “favour” (Walker 1980–1981).

-In the last 40 years, philosophers have begun paying attention to a fundamental distinction in how we use gratitude terms (Walker 1980–1981; Card 1988; McAleer 2012).
+In the last 40 years, philosophers have begun paying attention to a fundamental distinction in how we use gratitude terms (Walker 1980–1981; Card 1988; McAleer 2012; Manela 2016a).
 On one hand, such terms can be used just before the preposition “to”, as in

 Y is grateful to R for φ-ing,

-where Y is some beneficiary, R is some benefactor, and φ is (at least paradigmatically) something R has done that was beneficial for Y. Locutions with this structure describe what we might call prepositional gratitude.
+where Y is some beneficiary, R is some benefactor, and φ is (at least paradigmatically) something R has done that was beneficial for Y. Tony Manela (2016a) calls the attitude expressed by this type of locution prepositional gratitude.
 On the other hand, gratitude terms are sometimes followed by the word “that” and a proposition, as in

 Y is grateful that p,

 where p represents some state of affairs Y finds beneficial.
-Locutions of this structure describe propositional gratitude (McAleer 2012).
+Sean McAleer (2012) calls the attitude expressed by this type of locution propositional gratitude.
 Prepositional gratitude is essentially a “triadic” or three-place relation between Y, R, and φ.
 Propositional gratitude, by contrast, is a “dyadic” or two-place relation between Y and some good state of affairs p.
-Propositional gratitude might be described as the proper response to a good state of affairs.
+Propositional gratitude is best understood as the proper response to a good state of affairs.
 Prepositional gratitude, on the other hand, is the proper response to something more specific: a benefactor’s doing or having done something beneficial for the beneficiary.
 Unlike propositional gratitude, prepositional gratitude is an essentially interpersonal phenomenon.

-Recently, a consensus seems to be emerging that analyses of the concept of gratitude should be concerned only with the phenomenon expressed by the prepositional sense of the term (Carr 2013; Gulliford, Morgan et al. 2013).
-The consensus is based on the observation that the propositional sense of “gratitude” is more or less identical to another concept: the concept of appreciation or gladness.
-To say that I am grateful that it did not rain on my wedding day, for instance, is just to say that I am glad it did not; to say that I am grateful for life’s little blessings is just to say I appreciate or am glad that they transpire.
-To say I am grateful for my children is just to say that I am glad or appreciate that they are in my life.
+A consensus is emerging that analyses of the concept of gratitude should be concerned only with the phenomenon expressed by the prepositional sense of the term (Carr 2013; Gulliford, Morgan et al. 2013; Manela 2016a; Roberts and Telech 2019).
+The consensus is based on the observation that the propositional sense of “gratitude” is more or less identical to another concept: the concept called appreciation or gladness.
+To say that I am grateful that it did not rain on my wedding day, for instance, is just to say that I am glad it did not.
+To say that I am grateful that my cancer went into remission is just to say I am glad that it did and that I appreciate the extra life and health that state of affairs entails.
 By contrast, to say I am grateful to a good Samaritan for saving my life implies more than that I am glad, or appreciate the fact, that I was saved by her.
 To be grateful to such a person seems to imply, for instance, a desire to see her fare well, or a commitment to helping her out in the future, should she ever find herself in dire circumstances.
 (Other ways in which appreciation and gratitude are different can be found in section 3.)
 As the good Samaritan case suggests, prepositional gratitude and appreciation are called for in many of the same situations.
 Indeed, appreciation may be called for in every situation in which prepositional gratitude is called for.
 But as the earlier examples suggested, there are times when appreciation is called for but gratitude is not.
 Insofar as philosophers are interested in analyzing gratitude proper, without having their analyses contaminated by such cases of mere or bare appreciation, they should focus their attention on all and only instances of the essentially interpersonal kind of gratitude—instances where a beneficiary is grateful to a benefactor for something she did.
-In keeping with this emerging consensus, the remaining sections of this entry will be concerned only with the concept of prepositional gratitude: the response called for in a beneficiary to a benefactor’s having done something beneficial for him.
+In keeping with this emerging consensus, the remaining sections of this entry will be concerned only with the concept of prepositional gratitude: the response called for in a beneficiary to a benefactor’s having done something beneficent for him.

 Philosophers debate the specific conditions under which gratitude is called for in a beneficiary—that is, the conditions under which beneficiary Y owes gratitude to benefactor R, and R deserves gratitude from Y, as a result of R’s φ-ing.
 This debate focuses on several features of Y, R, and R’s φ-ing.

-There is some disagreement about whether R’s intention to benefit Y must be R’s only motive in φ-ing.
-Most philosophers allow that R may have other motives for φ-ing (Weiss 1985: 495), noting that our motives are almost always mixed (McConnell 1993: 19).
+There is some disagreement among philosophers about whether R’s intention to benefit Y must be R’s only motive in φ-ing.
+Most philosophers allow that R may have other motives for φ-ing, noting that our motives are almost always mixed (see, e.g., McConnell 1993).
 Some philosophers argue, however, that the presence of certain intentions might render a particular act of beneficence less than gratitude-worthy.
 Weiss (1985) argues that whatever her other motives, R must not benefit Y with the intention of gaining standing to demand a return in the future, as this would render R’s φ-ing a sort of lending, rather than a gratitude-worthy act of beneficence.
-Berger (1975) also worries about such cases.
+Berger (1975), McConnell (1993) and Manela (2015) also argue that such an intention might reduce or eliminate the amount of gratitude owed to R.

 Whether R’s φ-ing must be supererogatory.
 There is also debate over whether Y can owe R gratitude for φ-ing if R was obligated to φ, or if Y had a right to R’s φ-ing.
-Heyd (1982), Weiss (1985), Walker (1980–1981), and Card (1988) all argue that Y owes no gratitude to R for doing something R was already obligated to do anyway, and that gratitude is called for only in response to supererogatory acts.
+Heyd (1982), Weiss (1985), Walker (1980–1981), Card (1988), and Macnamara (2019) all argue that Y does not owe gratitude to R for doing something R was already obligated to do anyway or that Y had a right to, and that gratitude is owed only in response to supererogatory acts.
 Other philosophers disagree, citing various counterexamples.
 Simmons (1979), for instance, claims that I owe gratitude to a good Samaritan who stops to offer me assistance, even though such acts are obligatory.
 Lyons (1969) argues that while I may not owe gratitude to a lifeguard for saving my life, I may owe him gratitude for having freely taken up the obligation to do so.
 Seneca (On Benefits) claims that gratitude may be owed for an obligatory act if the benefactor had gratitude-worthy motives beyond the motive to fulfill her obligation, and these gratitude-worthy motives were decisive in motivating her.
-Finally, it might be argued that a benefactor who benefits me in fulfilling her duty deserves gratitude insofar as living up to her duty required extraordinary sacrifice on her part (McConnell 1993: 16; Seneca On Benefits: III.19.12–13).
+Bennett Helm (2019) argues that I can owe gratitude to someone who dutifully upholds (but does not necessarily exceed) an obligatory social norm, when his upholding that norm is “notable” and demonstrates recognition respect for me.
+Finally, it might be argued that a benefactor who benefits me in fulfilling her duty deserves gratitude insofar as living up to her duty required extraordinary sacrifice on her part (McConnell 1993: 16; Seneca On Benefits: III.19.12–13), or insofar as her living up to her duty makes her a “moral standout” among so many other similarly situated people who fail to fulfill such duties (McConnell 2017).
 The captured soldier who resists torture long enough for her companions to reach safety seems to deserve gratitude, despite doing no more than her duty (refraining from giving the enemy valuable information).
 These examples suggest that perhaps φ’s praiseworthiness, rather than φ’s supererogatoriness, is a necessary condition for Y’s owing gratitude to R. This possibility is challenged by the fact that sometimes, it seems a beneficiary Y may owe gratitude to a benefactor who was obligated to give away some particular benefit to someone, and happened to choose Y as the recipient.
 McConnell (1993) gives the example of a student who is required by her instructor to volunteer at a charitable organization of her choice.
 When she chooses Y’s organization, her action is neither supererogatory nor praiseworthy; but it seems she still deserves gratitude from Y.

 Whether R’s φ-ing must actually benefit R. Most philosophers agree that R’s φ-ing need not result in Y’s actually being benefited in order for R to deserve Y’s gratitude.
 Some philosophers suggest that the mere offer of a benefit, even if it is not accepted, calls for gratitude in the offeree (Camenisch 1981).
 Others argue that gratitude may be called for in response to R’s attempt at benefiting Y, even if the attempt does not succeed.
 There is a parallel here with the conditions under which resentment or blame are deserved.
 If one agent intends, plans and attempts to harm another, then it seems he deserves resentment and blame, even if his attempts were thwarted at the last minute by chance.
 By the same token, if R intends, plans and sacrifices in an attempt to benefit Y, but finds her attempts thwarted at the last minute by chance, it seems she still deserves gratitude.
 This claim may not be absolute.
 Dowling (1995), for instance, argues that if R inadvertently harms Y in attempting to benefit him, gratitude may not be owed.
 This may be true especially in cases where R knew, or should have known, that φ-ing would expose Y to non-negligible risk of harm.